Resource Centre for the Arts (RCA)

-Resource Centre for the Arts operates from the historic LSPU Hall (so named as it was formerly owned by the Longshoremen’s Protective Union), affectionately referred to as The Hall – which houses a 175-198 seat theatre and a bar/Cox & Palmer Second Space Performance Room, in the heart of downtown St. John’s, Newfoundland.
+Resource Centre for the Arts (RCA) operates from the historic LSPU Hall (formerly the Longshoremen’s Protective Union), affectionately referred to as The Hall – which houses a 175-198 seat theatre.
+Downstairs houses the Cox & Palmer Second Space where a bar and smaller event space can be found.
+The Hall is located in the heart of downtown St. John’s, Newfoundland.

 RCA Theatre Company Mandate

-RCA Theatre Company (RCAT) provides resources and a supportive environment for the production and promotion of theatre in St. John’s and throughout Newfoundland and Labrador.
+RCA Theatre Company (RCAT), the Hall’s in house theatre company, provides resources and a supportive environment for the production and promotion of theatre in St. John’s and throughout Newfoundland and Labrador.

 A Concise History